finite-element/finite-element-course/doc/source/L4_feprobs.rst

       \int_\Omega u \, d x = 0.

-We now introduce two important properties of bilinear forms that determine whether a linear variational problem is solveable or not.
+We now introduce two important properties of bilinear forms that determine whether a linear variational problem is solvable or not.
 The first is continuity.

 .. proof:definition:: Continuous bilinear form